iNarcissuss/ncc/README.md

 Upcoming Events/Talks
 ---------------------

 Edit the corresponding _data/ files.
 While the site has logic not to show expired items, it requires the site to be rebuilt to achieve this.
 This can be accomplished with a dummy commit if needed; there is no need to comment or remove entries from the data files.
-(And please do not do so, perhaps some day we'll want to reference that data!!)
+DO NOT REMOVE ENTRIES FROM THE FILES!
+HISTORICAL ENTRIES ARE USED!

 In general, Talks is for talks at security conferences, arsenal, or a time when we're presenting something.
 It's totally fine (and encouraged!) to list Open Forum talks we give.